-The Duration field is 2 bytes in length and is set to the duration in microseconds, of the NAV set by this frame.(#15)
+The Duration field is set to the duration of time, in microseconds, required by the paged STAs to transmit any pending QoS Null, PS-Poll or NDP PS-Poll frames as specified in 8.2.5.2. .(#15)

 The SA field is the address of the STA transmitting the Short Beacon.

-The Timestamp field is the 4 least significant bytes of the TSF of the transmitting STA.

-The Change Sequence field is defined as an unsigned integer initialized to 0, that increments when a critical update to the Beacon frame has occurred (see 10.46.1 (System information update procedure)).
+The Timestamp field contains the 4 least significant octets of the transmitting STA’s TSF timer at the time that the start of the data symbol, containing the first bit of the Timestamp, is transmitted by the PHY plus the transmitting STA’s delays through its local PHY from the MAC-PHY interface to its interface with the WM.The Change Sequence field is defined as an unsigned integer initialized to 0, that increments when a critical update to the Beacon frame has occurred (see 10.46.1 (System information update procedure)).

-The Next TBTT field is optionally present and indicates the most significant 3 bytes of the 4 least significant bytes of the next TBTT.
+The Next TBTT field is present if the Next TBTT Present field in the Frame Control field is 1 and indicates the most significant 3 bytes of the 4 least significant bytes of the next TBTT.
+Otherwise, it is not present.

-The Compressed SSID field is optionally present and indicates a 32-bit CRC calculated as defined in 8.2.4.8 FCS field, wherein the calculation fields is the SSID field in the Beacon frame.
+The Compressed SSID field is present if the Compressed SSID Present field in the Frame Control is 1 and indicates a 32-bit CRC calculated as defined in 8.2.4.8 FCS field, wherein the calculation fields is the SSID field in the Short Beacon frame.
+Otherwise, it is not present.

-The Access Network Options field is defined in 8.4.2.91 (Interworking element) (see Figure 8-386—Access Network Options field format).
+The Access Network Options field is present if the ANO field in the Frame Control field is 1 and it is defined in 8.4.2.91 (Interworking element) (see Figure 8-386—Access Network Options field format).
+Otherwise, it is not present.

-The Optional Elements field contains optional information elements, as described in Table 8-39 (Short Beacon Optional elements) and 10.1.3.10.1 (General)
+The Optional Elements field contains the minimum set of optional information elements, as defined in Table 8-39 (Minimum Set of optional elements).
+The minimum set of optional elements is included in a Short Beacon frame transmitted at a TSBTT that is not a TBTT and the full set of optional elements, defined in Table 8-24 (Beacon frame body) is included in a Short Beacon frame that is transmitted at a TBTT (see 10.1.3.10.1 (General)).

 .